huahaofeng/v8-wiki/Upstreaming.md

 ## Information

 The significant change since the last rebase that caused the many bugs that showed up from this rebase effort were caused by changes to the standard frame, specifically, adding the argument count to the frame, and reversing the order of the arguments / receiver.

+Our changes have now been pushed upstream for review - https://chromium-review.googlesource.com/c/v8/v8/+/2571344

+Locally, we will now have two branches:
+* riscv64 - our main branch
+* upstream - same as riscv64 but with some files removed that should not go upstream (e.g. .github/*)
+  - Before pushing, we should always remove those files (see [0da295d8](https://github.com/v8-riscv/v8/commit/0da295d803fe3c6da69b4637d37d0df04f513d51))

 ## Upstream Issues
 * [Issue 10991: Landing RISC-V in the V8 tree](https://bugs.chromium.org/p/v8/issues/detail?id=10991)